nhsd-a2si/docs-dos-api/_pages/soap_api/ccs_order_returns_v1_5.md

 ## Calculate Display Order of Returned Services

-If fewer than two services remain after the filtering processes, the Catch-all search is invoked.
+If no services remain after the filtering processes, the Catch-all search is invoked.
 This is described separately.
-It two or more services remain, these are ranked and ordered so that they are displayed in the most appropriate order.
+It one or more services remain, these are ranked and ordered so that they are displayed in the most appropriate order.
 This is determined by the CCG that commissions the services and is known as the Ranking Strategy.

 ### Check Ranking Strategy